swerce/c-window/README.md

 This program demonstrates how to create a basic GUI window in C without any external modules.

 # Prerequisites
-C compiler (GCC, Clang, etc.)
+C compiler (GCC, Clang, etc.)/n
-For Windows: MinGW or Visual Studio (if using Visual Studio, some modifications may be required) For Unix-based systems: Xlib development library
+For Windows: MinGW or Visual Studio (if using Visual Studio, some modifications may be required)/n For Unix-based systems: Xlib development library
 # How to build and run
 Windows